-Many researchers have looked into the question of whether substances like alcohol, caffeine, and tobacco can cause miscarriage, and the results are mixed and include:
+Many researchers have looked into the question of whether substances like alcohol, caffeine, and tobacco can cause miscarriage.
+The results are mixed.

 - Some studies suggest that smoking increases the risk, while others found no impact.
-I HIGHLY recommend you do not smoke during pregnancy.
+Doctors highly recommend that you completely abstain from smoking during pregnancy.

 - Drinking alcohol in the first trimester may slightly increase your chances of losing the pregnancy, but it’s hard to say for sure.
-No surprise that I also suggest you do not drink during pregnancy as well.
+To be absolutely certain that alcohol has no impact on your pregnancy, doctors highly recommend abstinence.

-- Thankfully caffeine does not seem to have an effect on your chances as long as it’s no more than 200mg per day (one cup of coffee is about 100mg).
+- Thankfully, caffeine does not seem to have an effect on your chances of miscarriage, as long as you have no more than 200mg per day.
+For reference, one cup of coffee contains about 100mg.

 Symptoms of Early Pregnancy Loss

-The most common signs of an early pregnancy loss are bleeding and cramping, but many women experience these symptoms in their first trimester and their pregnancies continue normally.
+The most common symptoms of an early pregnancy loss are bleeding and cramping, but these are not sure signs.
+Many women experience these in their first trimester, and their pregnancies continue normally.

 Diagnosis of Early Pregnancy Loss

-If you have bleeding and cramping in your pregnancy, please contact us.
+If you are bleeding and cramping, please contact us.
 Bleeding and cramping may be signs of other serious complications, such as an ectopic pregnancy.
 We can perform a physical exam and an ultrasound to check on the development of the fetus.
 We may order blood tests to further evaluate the cause of these symptoms.
 It’s important that we check on you and take every precaution to ensure your health and safety.

 If you have miscarried, we need to make sure all the pregnancy tissues are removed from your uterus.
 There are both surgical and non-surgical options available.

-If there’s no risk of infection, it may possibly allow the tissue to pass naturally, which usually takes 1-2 weeks.
-If necessary, your doctor can prescribe medication to help the tissue pass more easily.
+If there’s no risk of infection, it may be possible to allow the tissue to pass naturally, which usually takes 1-2 weeks.
+If necessary, your doctor can prescribe medication to help it pass more easily.

 You should expect bleeding that is longer and heavier than your normal period.
 You may also pass tissue that resembles blood clots.
 Symptoms can include nausea, diarrhea, and/or painful cramps, for which we can prescribe you medication.
 Afterward, you should have an ultrasound to make sure all of the tissue has passed.

-Surgical removal of tissue is recommended if your bleeding is heavy or if you show signs of an infection.
+If your bleeding is heavy, or if you show signs of an infection, we will recommend surgical removal of the tissue.
 There are two common procedures:

 Dilation and curettage (D&C)

-What Should I Expect When Recovering from a Miscarriage?
+What Should I Expect When Recovering From an Early Pregnancy Loss?